tommyzakhoo/autoregressive-part-1/README.md

 </p>

 ## Status
-Work in process.
-Last update: 3 September 2018.
+Completed on 4 September 2018.

 ### Table of contents